lcarlaw/meso/README.md

 make -j4
 ```

-If `make` is successful, you should have an executable `wgrib2` binary in the `etc/grib2/wgrib2/` directory.
+If `make` is successful, you should have an executable `wgrib2` file in the `etc/grib2/wgrib2/` directory.

 If desired, you can then softlink this into the standard location on most file systems with a `sudo ln -s etc/grib2/wgrib2/wgrib2 /usr/local/bin`.
-Either way, update the `WGRIB2` variable in the `configs.py` file to point to the `WGRIB2` binary location.
+Either way, update the `WGRIB2` variable in the `configs.py` file to point to the `WGRIB2` executable's location.

 #### Set the perl scripts to executable
-Before being able to cron the driver script, you may also have to type: `chmod +x IO/*.pl` within the parent meso directory.
+Before being able to cron the driver script, you may also have to type: `chmod +x IO/*.pl` within the parent meso directory to make the various perl scripts executable.

 ## Running in real time
 We can avoid the use of the system's cron-scheduler and issues with system `$PATH` variables by using the `schedule` module in Python.

 The `run.py` script is setup to activate the `get_data.py` module at :54 after each hour.
 In realtime mode, this downloads real time 13-km RAP data for all runs except at 00 and 12z when HRRR data are used (the 00 and 12z RAP cycles are delayed by ~30 minutes to assimilate some RAOBs).
 Both are on the native hybrid-sigma coordinate system to maximize the number of model levels near the surface to improve SHARPpy's lifting calculations.
 The HRRR runs are upscaled to the 13-km RAP horizontal grid-spacing.
 1 and 2-hour forecasts are linearly interpolated in time to produce a 1.5 hour forecast to update meteorological parameters three times per hour.

-To automate, type:
+Assuming all variable `PATHs` have been set correctly in the `config.py` file, to automate, type:

 ```
 conda activate meso
 python run.py
 ```

-Important log files will be located in the `logs` directory.
+Important log files will be located in the `LOG_DIR` directory.
 These can all be monitored in-line with `tail -f *.log`. `process.py` will run after model data has been successfully downloaded, and will output placefiles in the `output` directory.
 These files will automatically time match in GR, with an update occurring at :15 and :45.

 ##  Adding parameters
 Parameters to be output as placefiles are defined in the config file in the `SCALAR_PARAMS` and `VECTOR_PARAMS` dictionaries.
 The key-value pairs will be used for the placefile name and verbose info string, respectively.
 Base plot style specifications in the `contourconfigs` and `barbconfigs` dictionaries are overridden by individual entries in the `PLOTCONFIGS` dictionary with each key needing to match a key in either `SCALAR_PARAMS` or `VECTOR_PARAMS`.